 Developing Story Writing Ideas

-There are a myriad of ways to develop story concepts.
-You can start with an event from the news or a character you’ve created.
-You can base your plot on an old legend or fairy tale, or you can combine two of your favorite genres.
+There are countless ways to develop story concepts.
+You can start with an event from the news or a character you’ve created; you can base your plot on an old legend or fairy tale; or you can combine two of your favorite genres.